matomatical/reward-lab/workshop.md

 * Due to immutability, JAX has a slightly more verbose way of managing random state compared to other frameworks.
-It is generally necessary to pass around a `key` object corresponding to a node in a tree of random states, and to
+It is generally necessary to pass around a `key` object corresponding to a node in a tree of random states, and to manually advance the state.

 * One cool feature of JAX is that, once you write a function with JAX arrays, you can use `jax.vmap(function)` to get a version that works with arrays that